-Given the size of all the maps, you’ll constantly find yourself using the ZR button to make your character run from A to B. Running makes your character much harder to control, sharpening her turns, making her crash everywhere given the game’s archaic collision detection, and making her stop like a handbrake whenever there’s a screen transition (and trust me, there are many of them), which is more of an annoying hindrance than a complete technical issue.
-The game also features a handful of glitches, most notably being stuck in a wall without being able to move.
+Given the size of all the maps, you’ll constantly find yourself using the ZR button to make your character run from A to B. Running makes your character much harder to control; sharpening her turns, making her crash everywhere given the game’s archaic collision detection, and making her stop like a handbrake whenever there’s a screen transition (and trust me, there are many of them), which is more of an annoying hindrance than a complete technical issue.
+Syberia also features a handful of glitches, most notably being stuck in a wall without being able to move.
 Thankfully, the game autosaves at an astonishing pace, every single time you transition from a screen to the next, therefore you never lose progress even when you’re forced to restart the game.

-I may have been too harsh so far with Syberia but I won’t deny the fact I had fun with it.
-I’m not exactly a fan of point-and-click adventures but I did get invested in its story and setting, and played it to the end without a problem.
+I may have been too harsh so far with Syberia, but I won’t deny the fact I had fun with it.
+I’m not exactly a fan of point-and-click adventures, but I did get invested in its story and setting, and played it to the end without a problem.
 Sure, some of its puzzles are so nonsensical you basically need a walkthrough to guide you, but that’s to be expected from a game like this.
 Half of the fun is trying to use every item in every situation and hope it’ll work.
 I also have to praise Syberia‘s sound design: both its voice acting and soundtrack were top notch.
 It’s rare to see games from the beginning of the century with such great voice acting, so I’m glad Syberia is one of the exceptions.

 The Nintendo Switch version of Syberia brings absolutely nothing new to the table, and that can either be one heck of a bummer for some or an interesting plus for others.
 If you have never played the original title (like myself), there’s no better platform than the Switch, with its large screen and touch controls.
 If you have already played it, there’s absolutely no reason for you to even care about getting it, given the fact nothing has been improved, both visually or sound-wise.
-Let’s just hope both Syberia 2 and 3 arrive with some bigger improvements.
+Let’s just hope both Syberia II and 3 arrive with some bigger improvements.

-Also available on: PS2, PS3, PC, Xbox, Xbox 360, DS
+Syberia is available now on PS2, PS3, PC, Xbox, Xbox 360, Nintendo DS, and Nintendo Switch.